NatalieCann16/Cann-MADA-project/code/analysis-code/README.md

 # analysis-code

-This folder containsan R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains an R script with a bit of a statistical analysis ('project-analysis.qmd').
+Further statistical analysis is done in the 'project-extra-analysis.qmd' file.